Causeway Coastal Route: One of the Most Beautiful Journeys

 A short distance away, your next must-see destination is Ballintoy.
 Follow the narrow winding road downhill past the white-washed Ballintoy Parish Church - one of Ireland’s most photographed churches - to discover the picture postcard village of Ballintoy and its harbour, another Game of Thrones® filming location.

-Afterwards, head for a stroll along Whitepark Bay, a stunning sandy beach which forms a white arc between two headlands on the Cauesway Coast.
+Afterwards, head for a stroll along Whitepark Bay, a stunning sandy beach which forms a white arc between two headlands on the Causeway Coast.
 The picturesque little harbour and hamlet of Portbradden at the western end of the bay, home to the beautiful St. Gobban's Church, is one of the smallest in Ireland.

-And then before you know it, you've reached the geological wonder which gives the route its name - The Giant’s Causeway.
-Sitting at the centre of an Area of Outstanding Beauty and Northern Ireland’s only World Heritage Site, there's a state-of-the-art Visitor Centre, which sets the scene for the main attraction - the distinctive formations of polygonal stones.
+And then before you know it, you've reached the geological wonder which gives the route its name - the Giant’s Causeway.
+Sitting at the centre of an Area of Outstanding Beauty and Northern Ireland’s only UNESCO World Heritage Site, there's a state-of-the-art Visitor Centre, which sets the scene for the main attraction - the distinctive formations of polygonal stones.
 It's a beautiful walk down to the causeway, paved and accessible for all, or for tired legs there's a shuttle bus which runs regularly between the centre and causeway.

 Once you've had your fill of fresh air, head for Bushmills village and distillery.
 Famous for its whiskey, this is a great stop to enjoy the sights and smells, take in a tasting and relax with a tipple in the 1608 bar.
 Or head over to the nearby Bushmills Inn, for a relaxing lunch and whiskey chaser!